joetan79/stakewars-iii/challenges/challenge_5.md

 # Stake Wars: Episode III.
 Challenge 005
-* Published on: 2022-07-20
+* Published on: 2022-07-30
-* Updated on: 2022-07-21
+* Updated on: 2022-07-29
-* Submitted by: evstigneeff
+* Submitted by: joetan79

-# Setup a running validator node for shardnet on Webtropia cloud provider
+# Setup a running validator node for shardnet on AWS cloud provider under EC2

 ## Create a wallet